stefandevai/stella-engine/lib/sol2/docs/source/tutorial/functions.rst

 	}

-This covers almost everything you need to know about Functions and how they interact with Sol.
+This covers almost everything you need to know about Functions and how they interact with sol.
 For some advanced tricks and neat things, check out :doc:`sol::this_state<../api/this_state>` and :doc:`sol::variadic_args<../api/variadic_args>`.
 The next stop in this tutorial is about :doc:`C++ types (usertypes) in Lua<cxx-in-lua>`!
 If you need a bit more information about functions in the C++ side and how to best utilize arguments from C++, see :ref:`this note<function-argument-handling>`.